jules2689/trudeau/docs/2020-04-20/q_a.md

 Well, I think that the various jurisdictions are making their own decisions within their field of jurisdiction.
 I think it's up to each region and province to determine what can be done at what time.
-We are trying to coordinate these actions right across the country, but of course the decisions will be different from one place to the other. and of course it is absolutely critical that whatever decisions are made, the health and safety of workers and all Canadians to avoid the further spread of COVID-19 must be the top priority if we're talking about any type of work starting up again.[end of translation].
+We are trying to coordinate these actions right across the country, but of course the decisions will be different from one place to the other. and of course it is absolutely critical that whatever decisions are made, the health and safety of workers and all Canadians to avoid the further spread of COVID-19 must be the top priority if we're talking about any type of work starting up again.
+[end of translation].

 ---

 **Question**:

 You promised a ban on assault-style weapons.
-Given what we know about the shooting in Nova Scotia, could that have prevented these crimes?if not, would you consider even tighter gun-control measures?
+Given what we know about the shooting in Nova Scotia, could that have prevented these crimes? if not, would you consider even tighter gun-control measures?